Septril Piercing: Jewelry, Procedure, Pain, Cost, Healing, Pictures, Aftercare

 Variant: High Septril Piercing

-A typical septril piercing sits under the tip of the nose.
-On the other hand, a "high septril piercing" sits above the nose tip, closer to the bridge.
+A typical Septril piercing sits under the tip of the nose.
+On the other hand, a "high Septril piercing" sits above the nose tip, closer to the bridge.
 Some people prefer the higher placement because it makes the jewelry easier to see.

 However, many people have harder cartilage in the upper half of their nose, which is why it's more common to pierce the softer tip of the nose.